aakriti1kumar/aakriti1kumar.github.io/index.md

 <p>I'm currently a Postdoctoral Researcher at the <a href="https://www.kellogg.northwestern.edu/">Kellogg School of Management</a> and the <a href="https://www.nico.northwestern.edu/">Northwestern Institute on Complex Systems (NICO)</a>, working with <a href="https://mattgroh.com/">Dr. Matt Groh</a>.
 I study these questions through large-scale behavioral experiments combined with computational and qualitative analysis.
 My work spans organizational behavior, AI, and human&ndash;computer interaction.</p>

 <p>I earned my PhD in Cognitive Science from UC Irvine, advised by <a href="https://steyvers.socsci.uci.edu/">Dr. Mark Steyvers</a>, along with an MS in Statistics from UCI and a B.Tech. from IIT Madras.
-My dissertation, <em>Human Mental Models of Self, Others, and AI Agents</em>, developed hierarchical Bayesian frameworks for understanding how people form beliefs about what AI systems can and cannot do.
-Along the way, I've also worked in industry at Google Research India, Honda Research Institute, and Motional.</p>
+My dissertation, "Human Mental Models of Self, Others, and AI Agents," asked a question at the heart of any collaboration: how do people figure out what a collaborator knows, how good they are at a task, and when to rely on their advice?
+Using hierarchical Bayesian and item response theory models, I showed that the mental models people build of AI differ systematically from those they build of other humans &mdash; for example, people who accurately gauge another person's abilities consistently overestimate an AI's.
+Along the way, I've also worked in industry at Honda Research Institute and Motional (a robotaxi startup), and collaborated with researchers at Google Research India.</p>

-<p>I'm always happy to hear from potential collaborators &mdash; <a href="mailto:aakriti1kumar@gmail.com">reach out</a>!</p>
+<p>I'm always happy to chat about research and other things, please <a href="mailto:aakriti1kumar@gmail.com">reach out</a>!</p>

 <h2 class="section-head">News</h2>